colinhacks/zod/README.md

   filters.nameStartsWith; // autocompletes
   filters.ageLessThan; // TypeError

-  // Typescript statically verifies that value returned by
+  // TypeScript statically verifies that value returned by
   // this function is of type { id: string; name: string; }[]

   return 'salmon'; // TypeError